Join the rewards club for food lovers and unlock rewards

 A sushi chef working at a counter

-One of only a couple of Michelin starred restaurants in London that serve sushi, Umu is a pretty spectacular experience from beginning to end.
-It’s the type of place where there are more staff than customers, and chefs work from an open kitchen, demonstrating their skill for guests.
+What: One of only a couple of Michelin starred restaurants in London that serve sushi, Umu is a pretty spectacular experience from beginning to end.
+It’s the type of place where there are more staff than customers, and chefs work from an open kitchen, demonstrating their skill for the guests.
 While there are other courses on offer, the sushi and sashimi platters form the backbone of the menu and are made with carefully sourced, reverently handled ingredients.

 Where: 14-16 Bruton Place, W1J 6LX